MSU Faculty of Fundamental Medicine: Recent development

 In 2002, the government of Moscow city issued an order concerning the construction of MSU medical clinic combining with a hospital.
 The clinic is plan to be of both scientific and clinical value assisting researchers in their studies and providing many opportunities for medical practise to students, professors and staff as well as residents.

 Short-term programs

 These programs are basically for students from overseas.
-For postgraduate students, the faculty offers a special biomedical research under the supervision of related specialists.

 Collaboration

 The faculty is in internationally collaboration with: